FAQs

 - Hard Kombucha: This version is intentionally brewed to have a higher alcohol content, usually ranging from 4% to 7% ABV, similar to beer or hard seltzer.

-What's the difference between classic kombucha and hard kombucha?
+What's the difference between kombucha and hard kombucha?

 The main difference between traditional, non-alcoholic kombucha and hard kombucha is the alcohol content.